HAROLD FLOWER 1895–1956

 Eastwood Road, Radcliffe on Trent.

-Married Madge and when he returned from the war he worked as a steward at Hollybank, a men’s social club on New Road, Radcliffe on Trent
+When he returned from the war he worked as a steward at Hollybank, a men’s social club on New Road, Radcliffe on Trent

 From the 1922 Electoral Register